djvanderlaan/codelist/vignettes/introduction.md

 labels and descriptions.
 The 'missing' column indicates whether or not the code should be treated as a missing value.
 This column should be interpretable as a logical column.

+Note that, although code lists can contain a 'parent' column, the current version of the `codelist` package does not contain any functionality yet to work with these hierarchies.
+This could for example be used to select all records whose codes fall in the 'Toys' domain, or to aggregate the data to the top level domains.
+Expect functionality like this in future versions of the package.

 We will also load and example data set using the codes we loaded above:
 ```{.R}